Updated for tax year 2017

 Every ten dollars in tax deductions you find can mean a few more dollars in your pocket.
 Taking the time to review your return could help you discover or remember just one more deduction.
 That is especially true if you itemize deductions, or have a real estate rental or small business.

-Here are some common, easy deductions to look for:
+Here are some common, easy deductions to look for before tax return submission:

 - Tuition deduction: Reduce your taxable income by up to $4,000 of any tuition you paid for higher education – even if your income is too high to qualify for education tax credits.

 - Depreciation: If you have a real estate rental or business, look at last year’s return to see if you have assets for which you should claim depreciation.

 - Noncash contributions: Don’t forget the donations you made of household goods, clothes, or even a vehicle.